-Central Government rent policy has been updated so that formula rents will be reduced by 1% per annum for four financial years beginning April 2016, before reverting back to CPI+1% rent inrease.
+Central Government rent policy has been updated so that formula rents will be reduced by 1% per annum for four financial years beginning April 2016, before reverting back to CPI+1% rent increase.
 The impact of this change over a 30 year planning horizon is to reduce revenue by an estimated £225 million - more than the initial debt taken on at the outset of self- financing.
-The government has not indicated that the rents will return to the CPI+1% formula from 2020/21.
+The government has indicated that the rents will return to the CPI+1% formula from 2020/21.

 The HRA also has reserves it can use to fund capital works to Council houses.
-As with all capital cash balances this money cannot be spent on revenue services; of the £23,181,581 available £10,903,677 must be used for the provision of new housing (up to a maximum of 30% of the build costs, the remainder being match funded by the HRA) or repaid to the Government if not spent within three years.
+As with all capital cash balances this money cannot be spent on revenue services; of the £19,367,000 available £10,102,000 must be used for the provision of new housing (funding up to a maximum of 30% of the build costs, the remainder being funded by other HRA capital resources) or repaid to the Government if not spent within three years.
 These receipts are generated from right to buy sales of which the government takes a proportion up to an annual fixed amount.
-Receipts from council houses are net of discount to tenants (of up to a maximum of £77,900 during 2016/17).